GSA chief informs President-elect Biden that formal transition process can begin

 The letter effectively ends a weeks-long standoff in which the Biden transition team accused the GSA of withholding critical transition resources.

-U.S. General Services Administration chief Emily Murphy informed President-elect Joe Biden on Monday that her agency will proceed with presidential transition proceedings.
+U.S. General Services Administration chief Emily Murphy informed Joe Biden on Monday that her agency has formally ascertained him as the apparent winner of the 2020 presidential election and would proceed with transition proceedings.

 The letter effectively ends a weeks-long standoff in which the Biden transition team accused Murphy and her agency of withholding critical transition resources needed for a smooth transfer of power.
 President Trump has yet to concede the 2020 election.